The Complete Guide to Swimming Pool Maintenance

 Testing and monitoring

-It is important to test and adjust your pH levels on a weekly basis to ensure that the water is always safe to swim in and that you are not doing any damage to your pool.
+It is important to test and adjust your pH levels every week to ensure that the water is always safe to swim in and that you are not doing any damage to your pool.
 You can use testing kits with a simple colour comparison or dip strip test – these kits are widely available and you can easily follow the instructions.

 You can have automatic dosing systems installed to monitor the chemical and pH levels of your water and most can even sense when there is a problem and automatically release chemicals.
-If this is not something you are interested in having it can be a good idea to have the water balanced by professionals on a weekly basis.
+If this is not something you are interested in having it can be a good idea to have the water balanced by professionals every week.

 General pool cleaning

-Another important element of pool maintenance is that of the general cleaning that you need to carry out in addition to the chemicals.
+Another important element of pool maintenance is of the general cleaning that you need to carry out in addition to the chemicals.
 This includes skimming and vacuuming the pool to rid it of any debris that can get into the water such as litter, leaves and other biological matter.
-It is important that you should also understand your pool’s filter and the need for a cover.
+You must also understand your pool’s filter and the need for a cover.

 It is also worth noting that when you are cleaning your pool you should not forget to check potential problem areas such as steps, ladders and diving boards which will need cleaning from time to time.

 It is unavoidable that dust, debris and other items will get into the pool water and will sink to the bottom before you can skim them out.
-Not only will this create an unsanitary swimming environment with a dirty pool floor, it can also lead to a build-up of algae and bacteria if left for long periods.
-Vacuuming should be carried out on a regular basis, and it also may be necessary to vacuum outside of a schedule in order to deal with debris that you notice on the pool’s floor.
+Not only will this create an unsanitary swimming environment with a dirty pool floor, but it can also lead to a build-up of algae and bacteria if left for long periods.
+Vacuuming should be carried out regularly, and it also may be necessary to vacuum outside of a schedule to deal with debris that you notice on the pool floor.

 The importance of pool covers